 Get this as a Follow Along Video Workout and let me show you modifications and help keep you motivated!

-Claim your FREE Bodyweight Burner DVD with 8 more amazing burner workouts like this one!
+Claim your Bodyweight Burner DVD with 8 more amazing burner workouts like this one (FREE SHIPPING WORLDWIDE!

 Mountain Climber Push Ups: